-If the Lender receives an application for a drawdown in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, the Individual Loan in relation to the Refinancing Loan shall be deemed to have been made in the full Individual Loan Amount as of the Due Time of the Refinanced Loan.
-Provided, however, that if the Borrower does not pay the full amount of the difference between the Outstanding Individual Loan Amount in relation to the Refinanced Loan and the Individual Loan Amount, and the interest accrued on the Refinanced Loan by the Due Time, the Individual Loan in relation to the Refinancing Loan shall be deemed not to have been made.]
+If the Lender receives a request for a drawdown in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, and all conditions provided for in each item of the preceding Clause are satisfied at the time of the drawdown of the Individual Loan, the Individual Loan in relation to the Refinancing Loan shall be deemed to have been made in the full Individual Loan Amount as of the Due Time of the Refinanced Loan.
+Provided, however, that if the Borrower does not pay the full amount of the difference between the amount equivalent to the principal of the Outstanding Individual Loan Amount in relation to the Refinanced Loan and the Individual Loan Amount, and the interest accrued on the Refinanced Loan and any other money other than the principal by the Due Time, the Individual Loan in relation to the Refinancing Loan shall be deemed not to have been made, and the Borrower shall immediately repay the full amount of the Outstanding Individual Loan Money in relation to the Refinanced Loan.]

-7.2 When the Loan is made pursuant to Clause 7.1, the Borrower shall immediately send to the Agent a written receipt describing the amount of the Loan and the specifics of the Individual Loan.
+7.2 When the Loan is made pursuant to Clause 7.1, the Borrower shall immediately provide to the Agent a written receipt describing the amount of the Loan and the specifics of the Individual Loan.
 The Agent shall, upon receiving such receipt, promptly provide a copy thereof to the Lender who made the Individual Loan.
-The Agent shall retain the original receipt on behalf of that Lender until the Outstanding Individual Loan Money in relation to such Individual Loan is repaid in full.
+The Agent shall retain the original receipt on behalf of that Lender until the Outstanding Individual Loan Money is repaid in full.

-[7.3 If the Agent receives an application for a drawdown in accordance with Clause 5, and if notice under Clause 8.1 has not been given, the Agent may make the Individual Loan on behalf of a Lender through Temporary Advancement.
-After such Temporary Advancement, the relevant Lender shall remit the full equivalent amount of the Individual Loan Money to the Agent’s Account by [ ] o’clock of the Desired Drawdown Date, and if such remittance is not completed by that time, the Lender shall, promptly upon the Agent’s request, pay to the Agent the Temporary Advancement Costs making required in such Temporary Advancement.]
+[7.3 [* In the case of Agent’s Account Drawdown Method] If the Agent receives a request for a drawdown in accordance with Clause 5, and if notice in Clause 8.1 has not been given, the Agent may make the Individual Loan on behalf of the relevant Lender through Temporary Advancement.
+In this case, the relevant Lender shall immediately remit the full equivalent amount of the Individual Loan Money to the Agent’s Account, and promptly upon the Agent’s request, pay to the Agent the Temporary Advancement Costs required in such Temporary Advancement.]

 8. REFUSAL TO mAKE lOANS

-8.1 A Lender who decides not to make the Individual Loan for the reason that all or part of the conditions under Clause 6 are not satisfied (the “Non-Drawdown Lender”) may notify the Agent, the Borrower and all other Lenders of the decision with the reason affixed thereto by [ ] o’clock of [ ] Business Days prior to the Desired Drawdown Date.
-Provided, however, that if, notwithstanding the satisfaction of all the conditions under Clause 6, such notice is given and the Individual Loan is not made, the Non-Drawdown Lender may not be released from liabilities arising from the breach of its Lending Obligations.
+8.1 A Lender who decides not to make the Individual Loan for the reason that all or part of the conditions in Clause 6 are not satisfied (the “Non-Drawdown Lender”) may notify the Agent, the Borrower and all other Lenders of the decision with the reason affixed thereto by [ ] o’clock of [ ] Business Days prior to the Desired Drawdown Date.
+Provided, however, that if, notwithstanding the satisfaction of all the conditions in Clause 6, the Individual Loan is not made, the Non-Drawdown Lender may not be released from liabilities arising from the breach of its Lending Obligations.

-8.2 If the Individual Loan that the Non-Drawdown Lender decided not to make pursuant to Clause 8.1 is in relation to an application for a Refinancing Loan, the Borrower shall pay in accordance with the provision of Clause 18, with respect to the Refinanced Loan, the amount equivalent to the principal of the Outstanding Individual Loan Money owed to the Non-Drawdown Lender.
+8.2 If the Individual Loan that the Non-Drawdown Lender decided not to make pursuant to Clause 8.1 is in relation to a request for a Refinancing Loan, the Borrower shall pay in accordance with the main clause of Clause 18.1, with respect to the Refinanced Loan, the Outstanding Individual Loan Money owed to the Non-Drawdown Lender.

-8.3 The Borrower shall be responsible for any damages, losses or expenses incurred by the Non-Drawdown Lender or the Agent as a result of the failure to make the Individual Loan by that Non-Drawdown Lender.
+8.3 The Borrower shall be responsible for any Loss incurred by the Non-Drawdown Lender or the Agent as a result of the failure to make the Individual Loan by that Non-Drawdown Lender.
 Provided, however, that the foregoing shall not apply if the failure to make the Individual Loan constitutes a breach of the Non-Drawdown Lender’s Lending Obligations.

 9. exemption of lender